 It's almost Cinco de Mayo, which means it's time for some delicious Mexican-inspired cocktails!
-This year, why not try a tamarind margarita recipe?
+Why not try a tamarind margarita recipe?
 The tart, fruity flavor of the tamarind is perfect for spring and summertime drinks.
 I'll show you how to make one yourself!

 A few years ago, we visited Costa Rica and enjoyed Tamarind Margaritas or Margaritas de Tamarindo at a fantastic hotel we were staying at with an ocean view.
 We watched the bartender make this cocktail with fresh tamarind juice and a plain salt rim.

-I'm not claiming that this recipe is the authentic way to make tamarind juice or Tamarind Margaritas, but my husband and I enjoyed this sweet and sour margarita, and I know you will too.
+I'm not claiming that this recipe is the authentic way to make tamarind juice or Tamarind Margaritas, but my husband and I enjoyed this sweet and sour margarita with tangy flavors, and I know you will too.
 My husband said, "This is your best margarita yet."
 And he doesn't say that lightly!

-If you are looking for more refreshing cocktails to try, take a look at this Blood Orange Margarita, Blood Orange French 75, Strawberry Elderflower Gin Fizz, or Strawberry Lemon Gin Granita, which doubles as a dessert.
-If you like sour with a hint of sweet, have you tried this Classic Sidecar Cocktail?
+For more refreshing cocktails, look at this Blood Orange Margarita, Blood Orange French 75, Strawberry Elderflower Gin Fizz, or Strawberry Lemon Gin Granita, which doubles as a dessert.
+If you like sour with a hint of sweetness, have you tried this Classic Sidecar Cocktail?

 What is tamarind?